 I’ve been teaching students how to write for 12 years, but this week I had a realization that made me question the purpose of writing in school.

 When I was in high school and later in college, my English classes focused primarily on reading novels and writing papers to demonstrate a strong understanding of the literature we had read, annotated and discussed as a class.
-The purpose of writing was assessment.
+The purpose of writing was an assessment.
 Did we understand what we read?
 Were we able to identify strong textual evidence and analyze it?
 Did we demonstrate higher-order thinking in our writing?

 I took this same philosophy and applied it to my own work with students.
 Like so many teachers, my own practice is, in many ways, grounded in my past experiences as a student.
 Even though I strive to continually grow, learn and improve as an educator, I sometimes don’t think to question the assumptions that are at the heart of my craft.